villinoid/systems_chess/README.md

 ## Two Player Chess Client
 By Francesco Siniscalco, Vladislav Vostrikov and Yulin Zheng - Period 10

-Our project is a 2 player and 1 server chess game.
+Our project is a two-player chess game connected by a server.
 The board is printed in unicode, and the server manages the turn based gameplay.
-The game checks whether moves are valid, and has a save game state function.
+The game checks whether moves are valid, and has a save game state feature.

-### Notes
-- Terminal used has to support unicode
-- White terminal is best - otherwise pieces will have inverted colors

 ### Libraries
-There are no unusual required libraries
+No external installations are required and everything can be compiled using gcc.
+Here are the list of libaries we used:

 - #include <stdio.h>
 - #include <stdlib.h>